Skip to main content

 if ( empty( $ids ) ) {

-echo 'There is no posts';
+echo 'There are no posts';

 } else {